Loop Copilot: Conducting AI Ensembles for Music Generation and Iterative Editing: Introduction

 On the other hand, dedicated music models offer broad capabilities but tend to have a narrow focus, limiting their application.
-Existing dedicated music generative models have demonstrated significant capabilities across a myriad of tasks in music creation, such as controlled music generation using chord progressions \cite{polyffusion}, text prompts \cite{musicgen, musiclm}, and perception \cite{fadernets}.
-They also span a spectrum of music style transfer tasks at the score \cite{polydis, accomontage}, performance \cite{mididdsp}, and timbre \cite{timbretransfer} levels.
-However, a prevalent issue with these models is their 'one-off' design approach.
+Existing dedicated music generative models have demonstrated significant capabilities across a myriad of tasks in music creation, such as controlled music generation using chord progressions~\cite{polyffusion}, text prompts~\cite{musicgen,musiclm}, and perception~\cite{fadernets}.
+They also span a spectrum of music style transfer tasks at the score~\cite{polydis,accomontage}, performance~\cite{mididdsp}, and timbre~\cite{timbretransfer} levels.
+However, a prevalent issue with these models is their `one-off' design approach.
 They often treat music generation as a singular process, either focusing strictly on music generation or specific editing tasks, like style transfer.
 As a result, users looking to engage in a comprehensive music creation process find themselves scouting for various models to cater to different aspects of their musical needs.

 In this paper, we introduce Loop Copilot, a system designed to address these challenges.
 It allows users to generate a music loop and iteratively refine it through a multi-round dialogue with the system.
-By leveraging a large language model \cite{llmsurvey}, Loop Copilot seamlessly integrates various specialized models catering to different phases of music creation.
-It houses the power of individual models to provide a rich set of generation and editing tools.
-The intuitive and unified interaction is facilitated through a conversational interface, reminiscent of the benefits of the first category, while harnessing the strengths of the second.
+By leveraging a large language model~\cite{llmsurvey}, Loop Copilot seamlessly integrates various specialized models catering to different phases of music creation.
+It harnesses the power of individual models to provide a rich set of generation and editing tools.
+The intuitive and unified interaction is facilitated through a conversational interface, reminiscent of the benefits of the first category, while applying the strengths of the second.

-Loop Copilot is built on three key components: a large language model (LLM) controller, which interprets user intentions, selects suitable AI models for task execution, and gathers the outputs of these models; a set of backend AI models, which carry out specific tasks; and a Global Attribute Table (GAT), which records necessary music attributes information to ensure continuity throughout the creation process.
-Loop Intuitively, users can utilise LLM to `conduct' those AI ensemble, guiding the music creation process through conversation.
+Loop Copilot is built on three key components: a large language model (LLM) controller, which interprets user intentions, selects suitable AI models for task execution, and gathers the outputs of these models; a set of backend AI models, which carry out specific tasks; and a Global Attribute Table (GAT), which records necessary music attribute information to ensure continuity throughout the creation process.
+Intuitively, users can utilise the LLM to `conduct' the AI ensemble, guiding the music creation process through conversation.